msalama2/ReturnsApp/README.md

 user-friendly and secure platform for cataloging returned inventory.

-//To properly download and run the ReturnsApp follow the video tutorial uploaded within in this respitory in a file called...//
+//To properly download and run the ReturnsApp

+First, Download the Source Code files(.java) to your computer Second, once the files are dowloaded make sure to know the absolute path to where they are stored Third, open your macOS terminal and type the following:( %javac path/name/to/where/Source/Code/is/Stored/m*.java )to compile the code
+Lastly, type the following:( %java ReturnsApp.SignIn ) to run the ReturnsApplication

+                                                                                    //